 Pulmonary rehabilitation, including community and home-based, is an approach with clear evidence of benefits.
 However, the challenge is promoting physical activity and maintaining it.
-There is evidence that physical activity is decreased in COPD patients.25 This leads to a downward spiral of inactivity which predisposes patients to reduced quality of life, increased rates of hospitalization and mortality.26-28 As such, there has been tremendous interest in implementing behavior-targeted interventions with the aim of improving physical activity29 and these should be encouraged.26 However, most published studies to date provide little guidance, being inconsistent in the techniques, and lacking the necessary details (e.g., type, quantity, timing and method of delivery; tools used; quality-assurance methods) to replicate the study or adapt the interventions for clinical care.
+There is evidence that physical activity is decreased in COPD patients.
+30 This leads to a downward spiral of inactivity which predisposes patients to reduced quality of life, increased rates of hospitalization and mortality.
+31-33 As such, there has been tremendous interest in implementing behavior-targeted interventions with the aim of improving physical activity 34 and these should be encouraged.
+31 Technology-based interventions have the potential to provide convenient and accessible means to enhance exercise self-efficacy, and to educate and motivate people in their efforts to make healthy lifestyle changes.
+The use of an internet-mediated intervention may benefit patients with COPD with low baseline self-efficacy to increase physical activity.
+35 However, most published studies to date provide little guidance, being inconsistent in the techniques, and lacking the necessary details (e.g., type, quantity, timing and method of delivery; tools used; quality-assurance methods) to replicate the study or adapt the interventions for clinical care.